camunda/camunda-docs/docs/components/modeler/web-modeler/git-sync.md

 - Actions which alter the SHA of the commit to which Web Modeler is synced (for example, squash) may cause synchronization errors.
 - Timeouts may occur during a sync.
 In the event of a timeout, close the modal and retry the synchronization.
 - Using self-hosted instances of Git providers may require additional configuration.
 Refer to the Web Modeler configuration part for your [git host](#connect-to-a-remote-repository) for more details.
 - **(GitHub specific)** A single synchronization action is limited to incorporating a maximum of 250 commits or making changes to up to 300 files, regardless of whether these changes affect the Web Modeler files directly.
-Be aware that Web Modeler does not provide a notification when these thresholds are exceeded.
+Web Modeler does not provide a notification when these thresholds are exceeded.
 Should you encounter this limitation, it may be necessary to initiate a fresh synchronization.
 A fresh synchronization fetches all the files in the repository without relying on the incremental changes, thus bypassing the limitations.
 This can be achieved by either changing the branch or modifying the GitHub repository URL.